 The district/county courts have jurisdiction over indictable criminal matters (such as rape and armed robbery) except murder and treason, but differences exist among the states that have a district/county court.
 For example, appeals from magistrates' courts are heard in the district/county courts in New South Wales, Victoria and Queensland, but not in Western Australia and South Australia.
+In the latter two states, all appeals from the magistrates' court (criminal) go directly to the Supreme court.
 Briefly, the jurisdictions of the district/county courts are: